Commuting In A Pandemic: These Health Workers Are Trekking And Canoeing

 There's no social distancing at all in those vehicles.
 Each car carries 14 health workers, including staff who are specifically assigned to [COVID-19 patients.]
 You may leave the hospital at around 3 or 4 p.m. and you reach your home at around 7 p.m. — you get home in a shorter time when you walk than when you take the vehicle.

-As health-care workers, we worry about a bigger outbreak.
+As health care workers, we worry about a bigger outbreak.
 Our fear is that the outbreak can become huge.
 [At my] hospital, [we] are at a high risk of contracting the disease because we don't have enough personal protective equipment.
 We don't have enough masks or antiseptic.
 We don't have enough drugs.

 To do this work, you have to have intrinsic motivation.
 There is no external motivation.
-Maybe if your boss says "Thank you for what you've done," but in terms of monetary motivation, that is not really there.
-You just need to have that internal motivation in you and say, "God what I'm doing is also right before your eyes, so if you could protect me."
+Maybe if your boss says, "Thank you for what you've done," but in terms of monetary motivation, that is not really there.
+You just need to have that internal motivation in you and say, "God, what I'm doing is also right before your eyes, so if you could protect me."

 'There are no hugs immediately after work'